all-of-us/workbench/ui/CodeStyleGuide.md

       Props as MyReactComponentProps
     };
     ```
-    - One place to look at to determine what a file is exposing versus having to scan the file for export statements
+    - Declare all exports at the bottom of the file so there is one place to look at to determine what a file is exposing versus having to scan the file for export statements
-    - Aliases can be used to namespace only when necessary.
+    - Only export something when it must be referenced by something externally.
+Try to limit what gets exported.
+    - Use aliases to keep variables namespaced appropriately to their scope.
 Ex.
-Props can just be Props in this file but can be prefixed
-    with the class name when it is exposed publicly.
+Props can just be Props in this file but can be prefixed with the class name when it is exposed publicly.